-Retinal Vein Occlusion Treatment in Baltimore
+Central and Branch Retinal Vein Occlusion

 Your eye’s retina relies on good blood supply to receive the oxygen and nutrients it needs to function properly.
 Retinal arteries carry blood from your heart to your retina, and retinal veins carry the blood from your retina back to your heart.

-Retinal vein occlusion is a blockage of the tiny veins of the retina.
-Central retinal vein occlusion is a blockage of the main retinal vein, and branch retinal vein occlusion is a blockage of one of the smaller branches of the retinal vein.
-When the main vein or branches of the main vein become blocked, blood and fluid build up, causing swelling in the macula, also known as “macular edema.”
-This can cause changes in the quality of your vision.
+Retinal vein occlusion (RVO) is a blockage of the tiny veins of the retina.
+Central retinal vein occlusion is a blockage of the main retinal vein, and branch retinal vein occlusion is a blockage of one of the smaller branches of this main vein.
+Both types of RVO affect your ability to see clearly.

 If you develop a complication like retinal vein occlusion, prompt attention is needed.
-The trusted team of doctors at Elman Retina Group have the knowledge and skills to determine the most suitable treatment and restore your retina to good health.
+The trusted team of doctors at Baltimore-area Elman Retina Group have the knowledge and skills to determine the most suitable treatment and restore your retina to good health.

 Schedule a Consultation with the Team at Elman Retina Group

 To discuss any changes to your vision with the doctors at Elman Retina Group, please request an appointment with us today.